learnbit/mfe-taller-todo/README.md

 ### Applications:

-Applying the module federation technique to share code/resources of todo-app to todo-host. todo-app also can be run independently.
+Applying the module federation technique to share code/resources of todo-app to todo-host.

+todo-app also can be run independently or it can be reused in the todo-host app.

 todo-host (Host of the micro frontend)